Bayesian Neural Networks for Macroeconomic Analysis: Macroeconomic forecasting using BNNs

-Figure \ref{fig:oos_lps} shows cumulative one-step-ahead LPLs relative to the linear benchmark model over time and across all empirical applications considered, except for Macro B for which the LPLs are not cumulated, with positive values indicating that the nonlinear models are better than the linear benchmark.
+The discussion in the previous section focused on how well the different models perform in terms of overall forecast accuracy for the full hold-out period.
+To drill into performance differences over time, Figure \ref{fig:oos_lps} shows cumulative one-step-ahead LPLs relative to the linear benchmark model over time, with positive values indicating that the nonlinear models are better than the linear benchmark.
+Given their strong performance, we focus on the models that feature the large dataset and only include the LASSO as the best performing approach among the competitors.

-We start our discussion with the results for the Macro A dataset (Macro A.1 - Macro A.3).
-Across all three target variables we find that during recessions (and the pandemic) the BNNs yield more accurate density predictions than the linear model.
-Focusing on the period before the Covid-19 pandemic for all three focus variables under consideration a single best performing model emerges: the BNN with a common activation function.
-The flexible BNN with neuron-specific activation functions also produces good inflation forecasts while it performs slightly worse for industrial production and employment.
-In these two cases it is outperformed by the linear benchmark model with SV (at least before the global outbreak of the pandemic in March 2020).
+At a general level, we find that modeling nonlinearities pays off during turbulent times such as the recession in the early 2000s, the GFC and during the pandemic.
+Only early in the GFC, the linear benchmark produces slightly more accurate density forecasts.\footnote{Notice that this does not hold for the LASSO.
+We conjecture that this is driven by the fact that the LASSO tends to overshrink significant signals.} But halfway through the GFC this pattern shifts and most nonlinear learners outperform linear models.

-Zooming into the different focus variables reveals some interesting patterns over time.
-For inflation, in general, we find that both BNNs provide good density predictions during and after the GFC.
-Higher predictive accuracy is typically observed during episodes of deflationary pressures.
-While we find for pre-pandemic output forecasts (as measured by industrial production) that the nonlinear BNNs perform well during the GFC, we do not find these gains in accuracy for employment; instead, we observe a steady decline in relative cumulative LPLs starting in late 2005.
-When focusing on the pandemic period for both real economic activity variables, however, we observe a remarkable improvement in the forecasting performance of the BNN-NS model, which outperforms all other competitors in March 2020 and finally at the end of the hold-out sample.
+For IP and employment growth we find substantial gains of nonlinear models during recessionary episodes.
+Notice that for these two focus variables, we have added separate panels that show the performance throughout the pandemic.
+Focusing on these we find heavy gains in early 2020.
+These gains persist but flatten out afterwards.
 This observation provides evidence that a high degree of model flexibility, and thus capturing these severe outliers in real economic activity, pays off in terms of predictive accuracy.
-These large gains in forecast accuracy are not evident for inflation, which remained rather stable relative to industrial production and employment in 2020 and did not exhibit these severe outliers.
+Such large gains in forecast accuracy are not evident for inflation, which remained rather stable relative to industrial production and employment growth in 2020 and did not exhibit these severe outliers.